-Capital assets, which include improvements other than buildings and classroom furniture, fixtures, textbooks, equipment and others, are reported in the government-wide financial statements.
+Capital assets, which include classroom furniture, fixtures, equipment and other are reported in the governmentwide financial statements.
 Capital assets are defined by the School as assets with an initial, individual or collective cost of more than \$750 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.